Art. 67 LTVA — Swiss VAT Fiscal Representation

 Any foreign company whose worldwide turnover exceeds CHF 100,000 and that makes taxable supplies on Swiss territory must register.
 Taxable supplies include goods delivered in Switzerland, digital services consumed by Swiss recipients, and construction or installation work performed in Switzerland.
 The threshold is global — a company with no Swiss entity can still be obligated.

 Under Art.
-67 LTVA, the fiscal representative is the official administrative contact with the AFC.
+67 LTVA, the fiscal representative is the official administrative contact with the FTA.
 They receive correspondence, countersign filings, and ensure procedural compliance.
-The client company remains solely liable for the VAT owed to the AFC.
+The client company remains solely liable for the VAT owed to the FTA.
 The representative's role is administrative — not a financial guarantee.

 There is no client portal.
 At onboarding you receive a personal reference code.
 Each period, you email your general ledger export or invoice list quoting that code.
 We confirm receipt, prepare the return, and send you the payment summary.
 The process runs entirely by email — traceable and auditable.

 Yes.
 The mandate provides for a 30-day notice period, termination at the close of any VAT period.
-On termination, we deliver a complete handover dossier — all filings, correspondence, and AFC registration data.
+On termination, we deliver a complete handover dossier — all filings, correspondence, and FTA registration data.

 English, French, German, and Italian.
-Filings are submitted to the AFC in the appropriate Swiss official language.
+Filings are submitted to the FTA in the appropriate Swiss official language.
 Client communications in your preferred language.